sammck/tp-hub/README.md

       tp-hub host have a fixed LAN IP address (either with a static IP address or via DHCP address reservation).
 This is the typical solution for home networks, and the one described here, but might not be possible in certain ISP environments (e.g., running behind a 5G hotspot, or when you do not manage the network you are running in).
     - A port forwarding service or custom solution that provides an external public IP address and forwards ports 80 and 443 to a reverse tunneling agent running on the tp-hub host, which forwards connections to localhost ports 7080 and 7443, respectively.
 In this case, the public IP address used for outbound connections will be different than the public IP address used for inbound connections.
 Such a solution can be made to work without a stable LAN IP address or network public address, and without administrative control over the local network.
 It can even work when the tp-hub host machine is moved between multiple networks (i.e., a mobile tp-hub).
-Setting up such a port forwarding solution is not described here, but once it is set up, tp-hub can be configured to work with it by pointing `ddns.{PARENT_DOMAIN_NAME}` at the port-forwarder's public IP address.
-For a free solution, check out [portmap.io](https://portmap.io/).
+An example of how to set up such a port-forwarding solution is described [here](stacks/sshtunnel).

 Installation